Jonas449/NewsPaperFree/README.md

 # NewsPaperFree
-Articles on some german newspaper pages can be read free
+Browser extension to read articles on some german newspaper pages for free Working in the latest version of Google Chrome and Firefox

 Sites that work:
 - Hannoversche Allgemeine